Print

 Context

 Základná škola Námestie mladosti 1 is a primary school located in Žilina, a city in northern Slovakia.
 Established in 1991, the school serves approximately 500 pupils and is supported by a dedicated team of teachers, teaching assistants, psychologists, and special and social education professionals.
 Our school ethos, School – Community of Personalities, is embedded in every aspect of school life.
 Seven years ago, we began developing essential life and learning skills in our own unique way.
-Motivated to enhance our approach and seek new sources of inspiration, we decided to join the accelerator programme.
-This school year marks a significant milestone in the Slovak educational system as we begin implementing one of the most comprehensive curriculum reforms.
+Motivated to enhance our approach and seek new sources of inspiration, we decided to join the Global Accelerator programme.
+Last school year marked a significant milestone in the Slovak educational system as we began implementing one of the most comprehensive curriculum reforms.
 Our school is proud to be among the first to pilot and introduce this new national curriculum, which places a strong emphasis on skill development and competency-based learning.
 The primary objective of this reform is to modernise educational content and introduce more engaging teaching methods and approaches.
 The reform emphasises modernisation, diversification, and improved quality of education, with a strong focus on skill development.
 New areas such as Character and Metacognition have been incorporated into the State Educational Programme, underscoring the shift toward a more holistic and competency-based learning framework.

 Overall impact